 Can A DWI Conviction Have Firearm-Related Consequences?

-It is something which could be taken into account in your application for a firearms permit.
+It is something that could be taken into account in your application for a firearms permit.
 In New Jersey, we do not generally have carry permits.
 We are dealing mostly with permits for the home.
 You are going to have a police chief who is going to look at your record and see if there is anything on there where he thinks you should not have a gun.
-A DWI is something which could impact that decision.
+A DWI is something that could impact that decision.

 What Consequences Can Someone Face For A Third DWI In New Jersey?

 You are going to face the most important consequences of all.
 You will be going to jail for six months.
 After that, when you get out, you are going to lose your license for 10 years.
 On top of that, you are going to have an ignition interlock device mounted in your car, even if you are not driving for those 10 years.